AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Reference/agora_chat_status_code.md

 This status code indicates that the server is unavailable to handle the request.

 ### 504 Gateway Timeout
-This status code indicates that the server, when acting as a gateway or proxy, does not get a response in time from the upstream server.
+This status code indicates that the server, when acting as a gateway or proxy, does not get a timely response from the upstream server.